mexikoedi/TCIO/README.md

 You can download it if you select the green button named "Code" then "Download ZIP" or download the ZIP file over the releases tab. <br>
 Extract the downloaded ZIP file and then open the program by opening the .exe file. <br>

-Feel free to add a pull request or an issue.
-I might learn something from it because I am still learning.
+Feel free to add pull requests or issues because I am still learning.

 © 2023-2026 mexikoedi